-Donald Trump, Coronavirus Hero
+Why Many White Men Love Trump’s Coronavirus Response

 For a new book, Hochschild is talking with people in eastern Kentucky, another heavily conservative area.
 One trend she’s noticed is local white men’s lost sense of pride, and how they turn to Trump to restore it.
 To them, Trump seems to say, “I’m taking the government back and having it serve you,” she told me.
 “I’m your rescuer.”

 In Strangers, some of the Louisianans Hochschild interviewed were upset that women were competing for men’s jobs and that the federal government “wasn’t on the side of men being manly.”
-Some of her male Kentucky interviewees, many of whom have a family history in coal, feel even more strongly that men’s rightful place in the world is slipping away.
+Some of her male Kentucky interviewees, especially those who have a family history in coal, feel even more strongly that men’s rightful place in the world is slipping away.

 Men in this community, she told me, “are starved for a sense of heroism.
 They don’t feel good about themselves.
 They feel like they haven’t done as well as their fathers, that they’re on a downward slope.”
 Coal jobs have evaporated, and liberals, they feel, are making enemies of white men.
 “Their source of heroism, of status, is humming; it’s fragile,” Hochschild says.
 This analysis comports with some polls of Trump voters.
 An Atlantic/PRRI poll conducted in 2016 found that Trump supporters were more likely than Hillary Clinton supporters to feel that society “punishes men just for acting like men.”